 A rich schedule of Study Tours and the Internship opportunity is what makes the SFESP truly special.
 They make full use of the study abroad experience, turning Florence, Tuscany, and Italy into a living laboratory.

-Through Study Tours students visit Italian farmers and producers, processors, sales and marketing professionals, as well as chefs, to learn about the challenges of sustainable food and environmental systems while the strong internship component of the program allows them to become fully immersed in the complex realities of local food markets and soup kitchens to acquire precious professional and intercultural competences.
+Through Study Tours students visit Italian farmers and producers, processors, sales and marketing professionals, as well as chefs, to learn about the challenges of sustainable food and environmental systems while the strong internship component of the program allows them to become fully immersed in the complex realities of the Florentine food system to acquire precious professional and intercultural competences.